 Time to prepare the mushrooms.
 If using shiitake mushrooms, it is best to remove the stems from the large ones.
 The stems can get a bit woodsy and not very pleasant to eat.
 Trim a bit off the stems of smaller mushrooms.
 Then cut the mushrooms into bit sized pieces.
-Smaller mushrooms can be left as they are.
+You can leave smaller mushrooms can be left as they are.

 If you are using dried udon noodles then cook them now according to package instructions.
 This step can be skipped if using pre-cooked noodles, which can be added directly to the wok or pan later, without any further prep.

 Heat a wok or large pan and pour in 1 tbsp of oil.
 Add the vegetables except for the white pieces of the green onions and stir fry for 5-7 minutes.
 The vegetables will lose about half of their volume.
 They should be cooked all the way through, but still have a bit of firmness.

-Now that the vegetables are done, it is time to add the other ingredients.
+The vegetables are done so it’s time to add the other ingredients.
 Add the udon noodles and the rest of the green onions to the pan.
 Pour in the soy sauce, mirin and dashi stock and toss it all together to combine.
 If you can’t find vegan dashi stock, vegan Worcestershire sauce will work as a substitute.

 Let it all heat through for 2-3 minutes, and drizzle with a sesame oil if you choose.
 Taste and see if it needs more salt, although there should be plenty in there already.